Universal Facial Expressions

 Through continued cross-cultural studies,* Dr. Ekman noticed that many of the apparent differences in facial expressions across cultures were due to context.

 To describe this phenomenon, Dr. Ekman coined the term display rules: rules we learn in the course of growing up about when, how, and to whom it is appropriate to show our emotional expressions.

 Universal Facial Expression Quiz

 Can you read the universal language?
 Find out for yourself by guessing which emotion is being expressed in each of the four photographs below, taken during Dr. Ekman's groundbreaking studies in New Guinea.

 The New Guinea man featured below was living in an isolated, preliterate culture using stone implements which had never seen any outsiders before.
 Dr. Paul Ekman asked him to show what his face would look like if: (1) Friends had come.
-(2) His child had just died, (3) He stepped on a smelly dead pig, (4) He was about to fight.
+(2) His child had just died.
+(3) He was about to fight.
+(4) He stepped on a smelly dead pig.

 Seven Universal Facial Expressions